Why Monster Beverage Corporation [MNST] Should Be On Your Radar Moving Forward

 Shifting the focus to workforce efficiency, Monster Beverage Corporation [MNST] earns $1,211,707 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 8.15 and its Total Asset Turnover is 0.80.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 2.54 and its Current Ratio is 3.00.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.22, which indicates that it is 1.41% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 76.78.
-This RSI suggests that Monster Beverage Corporation is currently Overbought.
+This stock’s Beta value is currently 1.22, which indicates that it is 1.32% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 66.28.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Monster Beverage Corporation [MNST] a Reliable Buy?